 - CPU: Intel Core 2 Duo

 - HDD: 200 GB

-With CacheGuard you have the possibility to activate all integrated security and optimization features at the same time.
-Some features (like the HTTP real time Compression or the Antivirus) are more CPU intensive than others.
-The above given configuration is required when you intend to activate all available features at the same time.
-You probably need less hardware resources if you don’t need to activate all available features integrated into the CacheGuard-OS.
+With CacheGuard-OS you have the possibility to activate almost all integrated security and optimization features at the same time on the same machine.
+Some features like the HTTP real time compression or the antivirus are more CPU intensive than others.
+The machine configuration given above allows you to activate all available features at the same time.
+You will probably need less hardware resources if you don’t need to activate all available features at the same time.

-Note that CacheGuard-OS may be installed for a minimal number of users on a mini computer.
+Note that it is possible to install CacheGuard-OS on a mini computer configured for 5 users and implemented as a firewall and/or forwarding proxy only.
 The minimum hardware configuration for 5 users is as follows:

 - x86/x64 Architecture

 - 12 GB HDD(**)